ciscoheat/superforms-web/src/routes/playground/+page.md

 https://stackblitz.com/@ciscoheat/collections/superforms

-Send a message on Discord or on Github if you have an idea of an example that should be included!
+Send a message on Discord if you have an idea of an example that should be included!